plone/bobtemplates.plone/docs/theme.rst

     mrbob -O plonetheme.blacksea bobtemplates.plone:plone_addon

-then change into the created folder ``collective.blacksea`` and your theme:
+then change into the created folder ``plonetheme.blacksea`` and your theme:

 .. code-block:: sh